Fashion activities outside the classroom

 Additionally, you can participate in workshops by internationally known designers or clothing companies who visit campus.
-In the summer, you can volunteer to help with Fashion BOOT Camp for high school students.
+In the summer, you can volunteer to help with Fashion Academy for high school students.

 CREO Student-Designer Fashion Show

 Latin for "to make, create, produce," CREO is an annual celebration of creativity that showcases student work from Mount Mary fine art, fashion, graphic design, art therapy and interior design programs.
 CREO is forward-thinking and ever-developing.
 It's an opportunity for a cross-generational audience to experience a cross-disciplinary slice of Milwaukee's creative talent.

 Fashion students design and construct clothing and coordinate all aspects of a live fashion show.
 The event attracts hundreds of visitors and fashion enthusiasts each year.
 Awards for outstanding designs in a variety of categories are given to student designers each year—with prizes ranging from cash to products from manufacturers and retailers.
 A professional jury selects the award recipients.